google/lullaby/g3doc/best-practices.md

 ### General

-**Google3 Style**: Code should follow google3 conventions and style.
+**Google Style**: Code should follow google conventions and style.
 This should also be extended to non-C++ code (eg. glsl shaders, fbs schemas, etc.) as best as possible.